jeffleeismyhero/devise-ios-fork/README.md

 [[DVSConfiguration sharedConfiguration] setLoggingMode:<#DVSLoggingMode#>];
 ```

- **devise-ios** takes care about network problems and is able to automatically retries request in case of connection issues.
-You can specify number and time between retries using `numberOfRetries` and `retryTresholdDuration` properties of `DVSConfiguration`.
+ **devise-ios** takes care about network problems and is able to automatically retry requests in case of connection issues.
+You can specify a number and time between retries using `numberOfRetries` and `retryTresholdDuration` properties of `DVSConfiguration`.

 ## User
 The main class of **devise-ios** is `DVSUser`.
-Provided implementation is enough for login, registration, edition and any other feature offered by **devise-ios**.
-Nevertheless you can subclass `DVSUser` to customize it and change to fit your own purposes in easy way!
+Provided implementation is enough for login, registration, edition and any other features offered by **devise-ios**.
+Nevertheless you can subclass `DVSUser` to customize it and change to fit your own purposes in an easy way!

 Functions are pretty straightforward and self-explanatory.
-If you wish to provide additional parameters for every request use `WithExtraParams:(DVSExtraParamsBlock)params` function counterpart:
+If you wish to provide additional parameters for every request, use `WithExtraParams:(DVSExtraParamsBlock)params` function counterpart:

 * User registration: